vieko/create-sessions-dir/README.md

 This creates:
 - `.sessions/` directory with context files
 - `.claude/commands/` with slash commands for Claude Code
+- `.claude/scripts/` with helper scripts
 - Templates and workflow guide
+- Optionally creates or updates CLAUDE.md to document the pattern

 Then start your first session:
 ```bash